mkitzan/constexpr-sql/README.md

 using query =
 	sql::query<
-		"SELECT title AS book, name AS author, pages "
-		"FROM books NATURAL JOIN (SELECT * FROM authored WHERE name = \"Harlan Ellison\") " "WHERE year = 1967 OR year >= 1972",
+		"SELECT title AS book, name AS author, year, pages " "FROM books NATURAL JOIN (SELECT * FROM authored WHERE name = \"Harlan Ellison\") " "WHERE year = 1967 OR year >= 1972 AND genre = \"science fiction\"", books, authored
-		books, authored
 	>;